 The purpose of the SingularityU Brazil Global Impact Challenge is to foster moonshot innovations and startups that positively impact the lives of people living in Brazil, with an ability to scale and impact a billion people worldwide in 10 years.

 What moonshot innovation would you develop to solve a global grand challenge (environment, energy, water, food, health, disaster resilience, governance, learning, space, security, prosperity, and shelter) using exponential technology that would impact the lives of a billion people in the next 10 years?

 Learning continues to be a tough challenge for Brazil.
-Despite various efforts over the last decade, 17% of our adult population has not finished primary education1, and 23% of the population is functionally illiterate2.
+Despite various efforts over the last decade, 17% of our adult population has not finished primary education, and 23% of the population is functionally illiterate.